Diamondbacks vs. Athletics Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has 11 doubles, a triple, five home runs, 11 walks and 21 RBI (41 total hits).
-He's also swiped one base.
+- Lourdes Gurriel Jr. has 42 hits with 11 doubles, a triple, six home runs, 13 walks and 23 RBI.
+He's also stolen one base.

-- Gurriel takes a five-game streak with at least one hit into this one.
-During his last five outings he is hitting .300 with four doubles, a walk and two RBI.
+- Gurriel enters this matchup looking to extend his six-game hit streak.
+During his last 10 games he is hitting .441 with four doubles, five home runs, eight walks and 10 RBI.

 Gurriel Recent Games